arcanine525/SOCTADemo/README.md

 # SOCTADemo
-Simple Car Booking App with React Native
+Simple Football-field Booking App with React Native and Firebase